Thanks to Peapod for sponsoring this conversation about cooking with kids – and our recipe for Red Velvet Cheesecake Trifles

 - 4 tbs of powdered sugar

-- Start in a wide mason jar and build in order - cookie crumbs, cheesecake filling, whipped topping, cookie crumbs, cheesecake filling and whipped topping.
-Finish with a whipped cream and cookie crumble garnish and refrigerate for 30 minutes.
+Start in a wide mason jar and build in order - cookie crumbs, cheesecake filling, whipped topping, cookie crumbs, cheesecake filling, and whipped topping.
+Finish with whipped cream and cookie crumble garnish and refrigerate for 30 minutes.